Thank You to Our Local Sponsors

 ▪️ Stay calm – keep in mind that your kids take their cues from you.

 ▪️ Wait out the storm in a room or closet with no windows, or a room where you can stay far away from windows and potential breaking glass.
-In addition to storm force winds that can damage your home or send debris through windows, tornados can also be spawned by hurricanes.
+In addition to storm force winds that can damage your home or send debris through windows, tornadoes can also be spawned by hurricanes.

 ▪️ Beware of lulls.
 This could mean that the eye of the storm is passing.
 Winds will calm and the rain will probably stop if the eye is over your area.
 Don’t be fooled.